-When there is inadequate AHB bus bandwidth for data to be transferred from the Ethernet controller FIFO to the receive descriptor, the Ethernet FIFO will overflow.
-When the FIFO overflows, the Overrun (OE) bit in the receive status descriptor queue should be set and it is not.
-Also the RxMissCnt is not updated to indicate a missed frame.
+When there is inadequate AHB bus bandwidth for data to be transferred from the Ethernet controller FIFO to the receive descriptor, the Ethernet FIFO will overflow and cause the Ethernet controller to fail to receive any more packets.

 This problem will also occur if the processor is too busy to service incoming packets in a timely manner.
 By the time that new receive descriptors are available, the data in the FIFO will contain frames that are corrupted.
-The OE bit will not be set and RxMissCnt is will not increment in this case.

 It is the job of the system designer to ensure that there is adequate bandwidth for the applications being run.
-The errata is that the OE bit should be set as a system indicator that peak bandwidth was insufficient and the Ethernet controller should be reset.
-In Revision D0, there are no system indicators that peak bandwidth was insufficient.